AdisMusicOfficial/OssnMobile/README.md

 Mobile Component for Ossn

-NOTE: Its for Ossn 2.0 which is not released yet.
-This component will not work on 1.x
+NOTE: This component is for Ossn 2.0 and will not work on Ossn 1.x